 Welcome to my guide to flying Ryanair, jam-packed full of Ryanair tips and hacks.
 Ryanair priority, Ryanair bag drop, Ryanair check in time, Ryanair bag drop, I’m going to walk you through all of it.

 I love flying Ryanair.
 Always have, always will (yes, even now after the cancellation scandal).
 What’s not to love?
 They enable me to fly places with minimal cost.
 PERFECT!
 I’ve been on hundreds of Ryanair flights in my life to places like Denmark, UK and Portugal.
 No doubt I’ll have been on many more before the end of the year.
 And they’re so cheap that even if I change my plans, it’s no big deal to just miss the flight.

 The thing is, lately, my patience is growing very thin with people complaining about how they didn’t check in online and had to pay to have their boarding pass printed at the desk.
 I mean, that isn’t nice, but it’s also completely your own fault.
 Stop playing the victim when in reality you actually just didn’t read the instructions.
-Honestly, who, in this day and age, does not know that they need to check in online?!

-ANYWAY, I thought I’d put together a helpful GUIDE to flying Ryanair to make it a completely smooth flying experience for you.
+ANYWAY, I thought I’d put together a helpful guide to flying Ryanair to make it a completely smooth flying experience for you.
 Hopefully this will open the eyes of some people to the merits of flying Ryanair.
 For those of you that don’t need a run through of the basics, just skip to the highlighted tips with the stars **.

 Booking the Tickets

 Ok, let’s talk basics.
 This may seem simple, but stick with me!
 There’s some stuff in here that you need to know.
 Go online, select your destination, dates and departure times.
 Now enter your details.
 You can select additional luggage at this point.
 Keep in mind you do get 10kg of hand luggage plus a handbag.